Frequently Asked Questions: Pronouns Edition

 But isn’t singular they bad grammar?

 Actually, it isn’t.
 Singular they has been used as a nongendered pronoun pretty much forever.
 It fell out of favor due to a popular book on English grammar published in 1745 that recommended using “he” for referring to men and women (link), but it never completely left the English language.
+You can see this in the works of Shakespeare, Jane Austen, C.S.
+Lewis, and many more highly respected authors across the centuries.

 Singular they is commonly used when talking about an unidentified person.
 For example, “Someone left their coat here.”
 This is part of why I prefer to be referred to this way: my gender is unidentified!